 - Spot the Ball can be used in training sessions or to identify hidden talents.

-Ultimately, the goal of these and other gamified competitions is to foster team building and allow people to have fun as they get to know—and appreciate—one another.
+Ultimately, these and other gamified competitions aim to foster team building and allow people to have fun as they get to know—and appreciate—one another.

 Provide Rewards With Real Value

-Short-term competitions with clear end goals allow employees to unwind and rewind before taking part in the next competition.
+Short-term competitions with clear end goals allow employees to unwind and rewind before participating in the next competition.
 While the rewards offered must have real value to employees, they don’t have to be financial ones.

 Reward Efforts, Not Just Results

 No matter which team “wins,” it’s important to acknowledge the hard work and effort other players brought to the competition.
 This doesn’t mean everyone gets a “participation trophy.”
-A brief meeting post-competition to discuss things like lessons learned, personal achievements, and how employees felt about the competition can also be a time to recognize individual and team accomplishments.
+A brief post-competition meeting to discuss lessons learned, personal achievements, and how employees felt about the competition can also be a time to recognize individual and team accomplishments.

 Celebrate Winners and “Losers” Alike

-Simple thank-yous to your team and individuals for their participation, celebrations that honor the winners, and sincere praise to runner-ups acknowledge everyone’s contribution and ultimately benefit the organization in terms of better employee engagement, less turnover, and an improved bottom line.
+Simple thank-yous to your team and individuals for their participation, celebrations that honor the winners, and sincere praise to runner-ups acknowledge everyone’s contribution.
+They ultimately benefit the organization through better employee engagement, less turnover, and an improved bottom line.

 BeeLiked believes employee engagement can make a real difference in employee attitude, motivation, happiness, and productivity.
-With the right employee engagement techniques such as gamification, organizations can yield real, measurable results and boost business success.
+Organizations can yield real, measurable results and boost business success with the right employee engagement techniques, such as gamification.
 Get in touch with us today to set up a no-obligation discovery call and to learn more about how gamification can help your organization reach its employee engagement goals.